 1/4 tsp nutmeg

 3/4 cup Swerve (or Just Like Brown Sugar)

 1/4 cup hot water

-FILLING: In large mixing bowl, dissolve gelatin in 1/4 cup boiling water.
-Combine pumpkin, coconut milk, cinnamon, maple flavoring, ginger, nutmeg, Swerve and salt; mix into the gelatin.
-Pour into pie shell.
-Cover the edges of the pie with aluminum foil (otherwise it will burn).
+FILLING: In a large mixing bowl, dissolve gelatin in 1/4 cup boiling water.
+Combine pumpkin, coconut milk, cinnamon, maple flavoring, ginger, nutmeg, Swerve, and salt; mix into the gelatin.
+Pour into a pie shell.
+Cover the edges of the pie with aluminum foil (otherwise, it will burn).
 Bake at 350 degrees F for 70 minutes or until set in the middle.

 Top with whipped cream or coconut cream and enjoy!
 Store covered in refrigerator.